ashwanisng/Your-Coin/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/ashwanisng.svg?style=social)](https://twitter.com/ashwanisng)

-Your Coin is the cryptocurrency where you can find all the crypto-related news, market rates, and you can also check your investments.
+Your Coin is the crypto app where you can find all the crypto-related news, market rates, and you can also check your investments.

 <p align="center"><img src="screenshot/logo/rocket.png" width=35% height=15%></p>